Justice Thomas maps own course, at wheel of his 40-foot bus | Times Leader

 By MARK SHERMAN

-WASHINGTON (AP) — Supreme Court Justice Clarence Thomas has never been afraid to turn right when his colleagues turn left, or in any direction really as long as there’s a place to plug in his 40-foot refitted tour bus at the end of the day.
+WASHINGTON (AP) — Supreme Court has never been afraid to turn right when his colleagues turn left, or in any direction really as long as there’s a place to plug in his 40-foot (12-meter) refitted tour bus at the end of the day.

 Thomas is the only justice with a second home on wheels.
-And while it’s not clear how he’s using it during the court’s break, he still might be the envy of his colleagues during this pandemic-limited summer.
+And while it’s unclear how he’s using it during the court’s break, he still might be the envy of his colleagues during .

-Justices have canceled trips to the Czech Republic and Ireland, as well as the Rocky Mountains and the Pacific Northwest because of the coronavirus outbreak.
-RV travel, meanwhile, seems to fit with the national mood — a country cooped up and needing to get away, but leery of being too close to strangers.
+Justices have canceled trips to the Czech Republic and Ireland, as well as the Rocky Mountains and the Pacific Northwest because of .
+RV travel, meanwhile, seems to fit with the national mood — a country cooped up and needing to get away but leery of being too close to strangers.

 The 72-year-old Thomas has the KOA discount card and a bunch of others for older Americans, he said in a conversation with businessman and philanthropist David Rubinstein at the Supreme Court in 2019.
 “The senior citizens have looked out for themselves.
 You get every possible discount you could get,” he said.